onecompiler/tutorials/c/introduction/introduction.md

 ## Key Features

-* Structured Programming
+* Structured programming
-* popular system programming language
+* Popular system programming language
 * UNIX, MySQL are completely written in C.
-* supports variety of platforms
+* Supports variety of platforms
-* efficient and also handle low-level activities.
+* Efficient and also handle low-level activities.
 * As fast as assembly language and hence used as system development language.

 ## Why you should learn C?

 * C is considered as the best foundational language as you can understand the fundamental computer theories well.
-* easy to learn and structured programming language.
+* Easy to learn and structured programming language.
 * You will get opportunities to work on open source projects.
 * C is a middle level programming language means you can write system level programs as well as application level programs.
 * You will also get used to programming discipline as C is a strongly typed language.